Lead acid vs Lithium ion Batteries: What is difference in the RVs

 What’s the big deal?
 Well, once you understand the difference between lead-acid and lithium-ion batteries(lead acid vs lithium-ion), you will be able to choose a battery or battery pack that will meet your needs for years to come.
 This is a big deal, so let’s jump right in.

 Lead-acid batteries have been around since the mid-1800s and are the earliest rechargeable batteries in existence!
 For over 170 years, the technology behind lead-acid batteries has been mature and successful.
 But that also means it doesn’t take advantage of state-of-the-art technology.
 Let’s see how this might affect the RV.

 Lead-acid batteries use chemical reactions to generate electricity.
-Each 12-volt battery contains six (6) batteries.
+Each 12-volt lithium polymer battery contains six (6) batteries.
 Each cell contains a mixture of sulfuric acid and water (to varying degrees).
 Each battery has a positive terminal and a negative terminal.
-When the battery generates electricity, it is discharging.
-The chemical reaction causes the sulfuric acid to break down into water that is stored inside each cell to dilute the acid.
+When the lithium polymer battery generates electricity, it is discharged.
+The chemical reaction causes the sulfuric acid to break down into the water that is stored inside each cell to dilute the acid.
 So using electricity will deplete the acid.

 Each of the six cells in a 12-volt lead-acid battery is about 2.1 volts when fully charged.
 Together, these six batteries provide a fully charged battery that provides approximately 12.6 volts.
 (We use terms like “about” and “around” because the exact voltage depends on various factors specific to the battery and the use and care of the battery.)

 In most cases, lithium-ion battery technology is superior to lead-acid due to its reliability and efficiency, among other attributes.
 However, in cases of small off-grid storage systems that aren’t used regularly, less expensive lead-acid battery options can be preferable.